-By default, imgix automatically uses Exchangeable image file format (Exif) metadata present in the master image to orient your photos correctly.
+By default, when an image is transformed using any parameter, imgix automatically uses Exchangeable image file format (Exif) metadata present in the master image to orient your photos correctly.
 If your image does not contain Exif orientation data, we assume a value of

 0 and do not rotate the image.

 To override the Exif data, you can set the value either to

 270, etc. as degree aliases for the Exif values where